 As an example, many schools are considering implementing restorative practices.
 Although this could lead to many positive outcomes, if a setting does not have the necessary buy-in from staff and families, resources to train staff, or structures in place to facilitate these practices (e.g., restorative circles), efforts are likely to stall.
-If this is written into policy, but not able to be implemented effectively in practice, districts may encounter several problems.
+In addition, if school discipline policy is not examined and updated to reflect these practice changes, policy and practice may be uncoordinated and even contradictory.
 Congruence provides a structure for considering whether the work, structure, people, and culture of a setting are aligned to support implementation.
 In addition, congruence encourages us to coordinate our policies and practices to further support student health.

-To learn more about implementing and sustaining school-based practices, we recommend visiting resources available through Sustain Collaborative.
+To learn more about implementing and sustaining school-based practices, we recommend visiting resources available through the Sustain Collaborative.